What Attracts Bed Bugs?

 When it comes down to it, anyone is a potential food source for bed bugs.
 Even cats, dogs, and other warm-blooded animals can be used for meals.

-5 Things Bed Bugs Are Attracted To
+5 Things That Attract Bed Bugs

 At this point, you know that bed bugs aren’t necessarily drawn to dirty spaces, certain blood types, or beds exclusively.
 So, what attracts bed bugs?
 What encourages these uninvited guests to make someone’s home (even yours) their own?

-1. Warmth
+1.)
+Warmth

-One of the key factors that can make your home enticing to bed bugs is warmth.
 These bloodsucking insects feed on endothermic (warm-blooded) hosts.
 And they use their antennae to detect warmth and moisture.
 To them, heat—particularly the heat you release when you sleep—is a sure sign that a food source is nearby, so they’ll follow it wherever it leads.

 Research has shown that the ideal temperature for adult bed bugs is between 70 and 90 degrees Fahrenheit.
 They tend to be more active in warmer conditions.
 If it becomes too hot or too cold, they may lie dormant until the temperature becomes more favorable.